 The writing and literature group is made up of four strands: literary studies, children's literature, professional and creative writing, and gender and sexuality studies.

 The group focuses on literary and cultural texts, emphasising the critical, creative and professional aspects of texts and their social contexts.

-The group examines young readerships through its study of children’s literature; nurtures writers of fiction, poetry, script and non-fiction; teaches workplace writing skills (including for digital and multimedia platforms); and develops critical approaches to textual representations of gender, race, class, sexuality and the post-human.
+We examine young readerships through the study of children’s literature, nurture writers of fiction, poetry, script and non-fiction, teach workplace writing skills (including for digital and multimedia platforms) and develop critical approaches to textual representations of gender, race, class, sexuality and the post-human.

 Learn from practitioners

 The group includes award-winning writers and teachers experienced in workplaces where writing and literature are central.
 Our staff have worked in fields including editing, publishing, teaching and the contemporary arts industries.